Daitō Islands

-The Daitō Islands (大東諸島, Daitō-shotō) are an archipelago consisting of three isolated coral islands in the Philippine Sea southeast of Okinawa.
+The Daitō Islands (大東諸島, Daitō-shotō) are an archipelago consisting of three isolated coral islands, administered by Japan, in the Philippine Sea southeast of Okinawa.
 The islands have a total area of 44.427 sqkm and a population of 2,107.

 Administratively, the whole group belongs to Shimajiri District of Okinawa Prefecture, and is divided between the villages of Minamidaitō and Kitadaitō, with uninhabited Okidaitōjima island administered as part of Kitadaitō municipality, although physically located closer to Minamidaitōjima.

 Etymology

 Kita, minami, and oki means, respectively, "north", "south", and "offshore" while daitō means "great east".

 History

 These islands have long been known in Okinawa as Ufuagari (“the Great East”).
 Okidaitōjima was first sighted by the Spanish explorer Bernardo de la Torre on 25 September 1543 during a failed attempt to find a northern route back to Mexico from the Philippines.
 Minamidaitōjima and Kitadaitōjima were recorded a few days later.
 They were visited later by European explorers of various nations, and were commonly known as the Borodino Islands after a Russian vessel surveyed them in 1820.

 The islands remained uninhabited until formally claimed by the Empire of Japan in 1885.
 In 1900, a team of pioneers from Hachijōjima, one of the Izu Islands located 287 km south of Tokyo led by Tamaoki Han'emon (1838 – 1910), started a settlement on Minamidaitōjima, and began cultivating sugar cane.
 He subsequently led colonization efforts on Kitadaitōjima and Okidaitōjima.
-Those two islands had substantial deposits of guano, which was mined for phosphate-based fertilizer and gunpowder[needs ref].
+Those two islands had substantial deposits of guano, which was mined for phosphate-based fertilizer and gunpowder.
 By 1919, the population was more than 4000 people.

 Kitadaitōjima is built of limestone from an ancient coral reef.
 In 1934, a team of Japanese scientists visited it in order to bore cores through the limestone, in an attempt to discover the nature of the rock upon which the limestone sits.
 In 1936, the bore hole reached a final depth of 431.67 meters.
 However, the scientists discovered nothing beyond fossil corals and ancient foraminiferous sands.

 During World War II, Minamidaitōjima was repeatedly attacked by the United States Navy.
 After World War II all of the islands were occupied by the United States and administered as part of the United States Civil Administration of the Ryukyu Islands from 1950.
-The islands were returned to Japan in 1972.
+The islands were returned to Japan in 1972 under the 1971 Okinawa reversion agreement.